PAINTING: TRANSCENDING THE PHOTO REFERENCE, NOV. 14-17

 November 14-17, 2019

 Payment Plan Available Upon Request

 Tustin, CA 92780

 *FREE PARKING - located at studio

 - You will fly into John Wayne Airport in Orange County, California

 - Most hotels include airport shuttle and free breakfast.
 Check websites to confirm.

-Workshop Policies: Due to limited class size, payment is non-refundable, but may transferable, keep reading.
-If you purchase a workshop and are unable to attend, AND if there is a wait list for the course, we will put you in contact with the first person on the wait list for the workshop.
-If that person agrees, he/she can pay you for your spot in the course.
-Once that transaction is completed, we will substitute that person for your spot in the course.
+Workshop Policies: Due to limited class size, payment is non-refundable, but is transferable ONLY if the workshop sells out.
+If you purchase a workshop and are unable to attend, AND if there is a wait list for the course, we will offer your spot to a person on the wait list.
+If someone on the wait list is able to take your spot, we will reimburse you your tuition, minus a $75 admin fee for handling the replacement.
 If you are unable to attend the workshop, and the workshop has not sold out with a wait list, we will not be able to refund your purchase.